Amid68/Elastic-SIEM-Project/documentation/comprehensive_deployment_report.md

 ## Conclusion

-Our Elastic Stack SIEM deployment provides a solid foundation for security monitoring.
+This Elastic Stack SIEM deployment provides a solid foundation for security monitoring.
 Despite several configuration challenges, particularly related to environment variables, health checks, and M1 Mac compatibility, the system is now operational and ready for security monitoring activities.